The 1-6 Indiana Pacers will host the 0-7 Brooklyn Nets, who are the last winless team in the NBA, on Wednesday at 7 p.m. ET.

 - Obi Toppin (foot) - OUT

-RayJ Dennis is still dealing with a back sprain, but the Pacers have listed him as probable against Brooklyn.
+RayJ Dennis is still dealing with a back sprain, but the Pacers have listed him as available against Brooklyn.

 After a solid start to the season, Dennis has come back down to earth and has even struggled in his recent performances.
 Across his last three games, the Illinois native averaged 4.3 points, 2 rebounds, and 2.3 assists while shooting 20% from the field and 15.4% from deep.

 It's clear that Dennis is not on his A-game, and his back injury is probably the leading cause of that.
-Still, the Pacers need bodies (which is why they signed Cody Martin on Wednesday), so they will likely continue to rely on him until they get healthy again.
+Still, the Pacers need bodies (which is why they signed Cody Martin, who is available to make his team debut on Wednesday), so they will likely continue to rely on him until they get healthy again.

 There are no other changes to the Pacers' injury report.